 Late handing in the midterm?
 For the midterm exam, there is a 10% penalty per 24-hour period after the due date.
-The 10% penalty applies the minute the deadline has been missed, i.e., at 5:01 p.m. on 2/227/2023.
-This means that if you are late with the exam, you should hold on to it for 24 hours in order to maximize your work time.
+The 10% penalty applies the minute the deadline has been missed, i.e., at 12:31 p.m. on 2/26/2024.
+This means that if you are late with the exam, you should hold on to it for 24 hours to maximize your work time.
 Handing in a late exam before the 24 hours has expired means that you are not making full use of the time you have effectively gained with the 10% penalty.
-If you are handing in a late exam, please email me (coleman.373@osu.edu) and the TA (khan.969@osu.edu) to let us know.
+If you are handing in a late exam, please email me and the TA to let us know.